thib76X/MyResumeTH/README.md

 # MyResumeTH
-Here you can find differents examples of IT languages (WebLanguages) and how i structure them (folder structure in REACT, css, php, etc...).
-I did not put the extension (CSS) for other navigator than Chrome.
+Here you can find different examples of IT languages (WebLanguages) and how I structure them (folder structure in REACT, CSS, PHP, etc).
+I did not put the extension (CSS) for navigators other than Chrome.
 So please open them in Chrome.**

 PS:
-I don't put everything on github. pure JS projects are old one.
+I don't put everything on GitHub; pure JS projects are old ones.

-You may find interesting README in different folder.
-Nevertheless, some README are empty but you will recognize because generally their name are "file"
+You may find interesting READMEs in different folders.
+Nevertheless, some READMEs are empty but you will recognize them because generally their names are "file".

 # DESIGN AND ARCHITECTURE PATTERN
 https://refactoring.guru/design-patterns
-a link to interesting pattern (well-known)
+a link to interesting patterns (well-known)

 # DATABASE CONCEPTION
 http://databaseanswers.org/data_models/index.htm
-a link to learn general database
+a link to general learning database

-# SUBJECT KNOWN in JS:
+# SUBJECTS KNOWN in JS:
 - promise
 - prototype and pseudo class
 - closure